 Impressionism

 Impressionism emerged in the 1880s in Europe, where artists such as Claude Monet sought to capture light, not through the detail of realism, but with gesture and illusion.
-You don't need to get too close to Monet's water lilies or Vincent Van Gogh's sunflowers to see the bold strokes of color, however, there's no doubt what you're looking at.
+You don't need to get too close to Monet's "Water Lilies" or Vincent van Gogh's "Sunflowers" to see the bold strokes of color, and there's no doubt what you're looking at.

 Objects retain their realistic appearance yet have a vibrancy about them that's unique to this style.
 It's hard to believe that when the Impressionists were first showing their works, most critics hated and ridiculed it.
 What was then regarded as an unfinished and rough painting style is now beloved and revered.